 We're not here to plug anyone's particular product so, in truth, any brand of acetominophen will work equally well on your post workout soreness.
 Acetominophens are best for curbing sore muscle pain while not preventing muscles from repairing themselves.
 Skip ibuprofen and other non-steroidal anti-inflammatory drugs which, though they might provide temporary relief, halt your body’s production of prostaglandins which help muscles heal.

-Workout Soreness – Final Thoughts
+Post Workout Soreness – Final Thoughts

 Post workout soreness is sort of "the cost of doing business" if you exercise.
 Of course, the soreness will be less frequent and less painful if you set a regular routine and stick to it.
 Working out more often will get your muscles accustomed to the stretching and straining.
 Infrequent physical activity is not only more likely to cause post workout soreness, but can even result in more serious injury.
 Workout often and when you do experience soreness and discomfort afterward, try the tips above to help get you through it so you can workout again another day.